 Prostate cancer is one of the most common types of cancer in men.
 There are several types of prostate cancer, but the vast majority are adenocarcinomas that arise from the gland cells that produce prostate fluid as part of the male reproductive system.
-According to the American Cancer Society, about 175,000 cases are diagnosed each year in the United States.
+GLOBOCAN estimates that in 2020 there were 210,000 cases diagnosed in the United States.
 Treatment options include the surgical removal of the prostate, radiation, as well as hormonal agents; many of which can result in poor side effects, such as urinary incontinence and erectile dysfunction.
 Most prostate cancer tumors eventually become resistant to hormonal treatments.
-As this stage, which is referred to as metastatic castration-resistant prostate cancer, or mCRPC, chemotherapies, usually taxanes, offer the next line of treatment offering objective response rates of 30% or less.
+At this stage, which is referred to as metastatic castration-resistant prostate cancer, or mCRPC, chemotherapies, usually taxanes, offer the next line of treatment offering objective response rates of 30% or less.
 After progressing through taxanes, the next line of treatment consists of cabazitaxel or Radium-223, both of which are associated with significant toxicity.
-Androgen-receptor negative, non-neuroendocrine, or double negative, mCRPC is a particularly difficult-to-treat subtype that comes with a worsened prognosis.
-Research has shown that, in this double negative subtype, DKK1 is specifically upregulated and patients with higher DKK1 levels have a loss of certain immune system cells that could target the cancer.
+DKK1 is upregulated in prostate cancers with low androgen receptor, or AR, expression, including aggressive variant prostate cancer, or AVPC, and prostate cancers with co-occuring beta-catenin mutations Research has shown that, in the AVPC subtype, patients with higher DKK1 levels have a loss of certain immune system cells that could target the cancer.